 - A 'snack' is prepared mid-morning and mid-afternoon. - Children may take turns to help set the table.
 Small, lidded plastic jugs are provided with choice of milk or water. - Children wash their hands before snack-time. - Children are offered semi-skimmed milk as a main drink with an alternative milk drink available if required by dietary needs. - Fruit or raw vegetables, such as carrot or tomato, are offered in batons, which children may be encouraged to help in preparing.
-Latest guidance on how to cut bananas and other foods to minimise a choking hazard are followed. - Portion sizes are gauged as appropriate to the age of the child. - Toast, rice cakes, crackers, pasta, bread sticks, and pitta bread are offered as part of snack. - Children arrive as they want refreshment and leave when they have had enough.
+Latest guidance on how to cut bananas and other foods to minimise a choking hazard are followed.
+If a child experiences a choking incident that requires intervention, details are recorded of when and how the child choked and the parents/carers are made aware. - Portion sizes are gauged as appropriate to the age of the child. - Toast, rice cakes, crackers, pasta, bread sticks, and pitta bread are offered as part of snack. - Children arrive as they want refreshment and leave when they have had enough.
 Children are not made to leave their play if they do not want to have a snack. - Children are encouraged to choose what they want and to serve themselves.
 Independence is encouraged but younger children are assisted by staff if needed. - It is a time of sensory learning and learning skills, as well as for the fundamental satisfaction of being fed. - Toddlers are not discouraged from eating with their fingers; this exploration of their food with their hands is the beginning of self-feeding.
 When they have finished, they may wish to 'play' further with any remaining food.
 It is fine for them to get a bit messy; they and their table can be cleaned afterwards. - Staff join in conversation and encourage children's independence by allowing them to pour drinks, butter toast, cut fruit etc. - After snack, children are encouraged to scrape their plates into the recyclable food waste bin and help wipe the table and sweep the floor.